 - Blood (acute myeloid leukaemia)

 If you are a smoker, you should quit.
 There is no safe level of tobacco use and your smoking may harm others.
 There are many benefits to quitting smoking.
-Research indicates that quitting smoking, even after a cancer diagnosis, can increase your life expectancy.
+Research shows that quitting smoking, even after a cancer diagnosis, can increase your life expectancy.

 Benefits of quitting